 Biomolecular Halogen Bonds

-- We have recently "rediscovered" a class of molecular interactions (now defined as "halogen bonds" by the IUPAC), which are analogous to the better known hydrogen bond.
+- Our lab is the world's expert on the study of halogen bonds in biology.
+"Halogen bonds", as defined by the IUPAC, are analogous to the better known hydrogen bond.
 This interaction is unusual in that covalent halogen complexes (involving chlorine, bromine, or iodine) serve as the electropositive Lewis acid that form stabilizing close-range interactions with electron-rich elements (oxygens, nitrogens, sulfurs, and even the negatively charged phosphate oxygens of nucleic acids).
 Such interactions are prevalent in protein-ligand interactions, and affect the conformations of DNAs and RNAs.
-Using the DNA and protein model systems, we have demonstrated that a halogen bond can be engineered to specifically direct the conformation of a macromolecule, and is 2-5 kcal/mol more stable than a comparable hydrogen bond in this environment.
-We are now applying this interaction as a general tool to engineer molecular structures and for the design of new and more effective inhibitors and drugs.
+Using DNA and protein model systems, we have demonstrated that a halogen bond can be engineered to specifically direct the conformation of a macromolecule and can have relationships that are synergistic or orthogonal to classical hydrogen bonds.
+We are now applying this interaction as a general tool to control the structures and functions of proteins and to engineer novel enzyme catalysts.

 Awards and Academic Recognition: